 House passes Trump’s sweeping domestic policy bill after GOP leaders win over key holdouts

-Washington (CNN) — Speaker Mike Johnson delivered a major win for President Donald Trump early on Thursday morning, uniting a deeply divided House GOP to pass a bill that many of them were still pushing fiercely to change.

-House Republicans passed President Donald Trump’s sweeping tax and spending cuts package, marking a stunning victory for both Johnson and Trump after the bill appeared doomed just days earlier.
+Washington (CNN) — The House voted 215-214 early Thursday morning to pass President Donald Trump’s sweeping tax and spending cuts package, a major victory for the president and Speaker Mike Johnson after GOP leaders won over key holdouts.

-“Sometimes it’s good to be underestimated, isn’t it?” a sleep-deprived Johnson said on the House floor early Thursday, after multiple all-night negotiating sessions with all corners of his conference.

-Trump himself played a major role in passing the bill, which contains many of his own campaign trail promises, such as extending his 2017 tax breaks and eliminating taxes on tips and overtime pay.
-It also devotes billions to border security, allowing for a major crackdown on immigration.
-In multiple sit-downs with GOP lawmakers this week, Trump made impassioned appeals to members to back his agenda.
+The legislation still faces major challenges ahead.
+It will next go to the Senate, where Republicans in the chamber have signaled they plan to make their own changes to it.

+The push to pass the bill in the House marked a major test of Trump and Johnson’s influence.
+Republican leaders engaged in intensive negotiations over the bill, and Trump made impassioned appeals to House Republicans to get on board in an effort to pave the way for passage.

 GOP leaders have had to carefully thread the needle between competing demands from conservative hardliners and centrist members of their conference – a delicate balancing act as Speaker Johnson can only afford a handful of defections with his razor-thin majority.